ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Notification/ANS/ANS.md

 ##Step 2: Define FirstResponder Users and Group for BlueCompute

-For creating one or more FirstResponder user, their schedules and notification details to respond to ANS alerts around the business service __BlueCompute__, please follow the information of guide [Get started with the IBM Alert Notification Service](https://developer.ibm.com/cloudarchitecture/docs/service-management/ibm-alert-notification-service/) for "Adding Users, Groups and Schedules to ANS".
+For creating one or more FirstResponder users, their schedules and notification details to respond to ANS alerts around the business service _BlueCompute_, please follow the information of guide [Get started with the IBM Alert Notification Service](https://developer.ibm.com/cloudarchitecture/docs/service-management/ibm-alert-notification-service/) for "Adding Users, Groups and Schedules to ANS".

-+ Create one or more users as FirstResponder for business service __BlueCompute__
++ Create one or more users as FirstResponder for business service _BlueCompute_
     + Set User Name
     + Define Working hours
     + Define Notification cases and means (email, SMS,..)